MooersLab/writingContract/WritingContactTemplate.md

 # WRITER CONTRACT Number 24

 This agreement starts August 1, 2021 (the “effective date”) and will end on October 1, 2021.
 The agreement is between ZZZZZ ZZZZZZ (Contractor) and XXXXX XXXXXXX (Mentor).
-T he Contractor must do A-C each weekday while meeting conditions D-G.
+The Contractor must do A-C each weekday while meeting conditions D-G.
 The goal is to make steady progress on two writing projects a day.
-This is hard, especially during a pandemic while serving as a core lab director, teaching, serving on a NIH study section, and serving on several internal and external committees.

-The Contractor is required to do the following writing tasks per day.
 The Contractor may do `windfall' writing outside of these writing blocks on the same or other projects.
 The designated blocks of time in A-B do not need to be adjacent.
+The Contractor is required to do the following writing tasks per day.

 A. Work on manuscript A1 for 90 minutes per day, M-F.
 Manuscript A1 is the most important and urgent manuscript.
-Its identity may change over the contract period.

 B. Work on one grant proposal for 90 minutes per day, M-F.
-The contractor has a R01 due October 5th and another due December 5th.

 C. Generative writing for one book reaching a minimum of 1000 new words by Friday of each week.
 The contractor has a soft goal on adding 4000 words a month.
 The contractor will work on the book on the weekends.